Dead or Alive 3: Gameplay

 The basic gameplay controls remain essentially unchanged from Dead or Alive 2.
-Some minor tweaks have been added to the game system in the form of increased counter periods, unrestricted 3D-axis movement, and less emphasis on juggling combos.
+Some tweaks have been added to the game system in the form of increased counter periods, unrestricted 3D-axis movement, and less emphasis on juggling combos.
 All these gameplay enhancements make the game suitable for beginners, and makes the artificial intelligence a bit more forgiving.
 Move properties for character attacks are updated.
 The game incorporated less damage percentiles in counter hold maneuvers, making players rely more on blows and throws to defeat opponents.
 Fighters who are caught in hazardous falls can now be knocked out if they have very low health.

 The game adds a new feature in its Sparring mode called "Exercise", an automatic command tutorial that teaches players how to perform attacks.
 One Command is displayed onscreen at a time during gameplay and changes after being successfully performed, therefore players can easily practice learning character moves while commands are displayed at the same time.

 The Tag team system, introduced in the previous game, was also updated.
 Tag Battle matches are made available to select in the game's Time Attack and Survival modes.
 A new mechanic called "Attack Change" was added, allowing the character tagging in to attack while switching in.
 The Tag Throws command was made a bit easier to activate.

-As with previous entries in the series, the game takes advantage of the Xbox system's power to push the range of the graphics and stage sizes farther than Dead or Alive 2.
+Compared to previous entries in the series, the game takes advantage of the Xbox system's power to push the range of the graphics and environment sizes farther than the Dead or Alive 2 games.
 The game has less unlockable content compared to DOA2: Hardcore.
-By default, the game utilizes the Xbox controller's pressure sensitive analog face buttons to allow shortcuts in performing certain moves, making the controls lenient to allow players new to the series to adapt to gameplay, players have the option to turn the analog buttons on or off.
+The game also utilizes the Xbox controller's pressure sensitive analog face buttons to allow shortcuts in performing certain moves, making the controls lenient to allow players new to the series to adapt to the gameplay.
+Players have the option to turn the analog buttons on or off in the game's settings.

 European and Japanese versions

-Months after the initial North American release of the game, the European and Japanese versions featured many gameplay changes such as new attacks for characters, tweaked move properties for attacks, more unlockable content, much better sidestepping movements that allows players to dodge most attacks, and the Xbox controller's analog stick doesn't deactivate when the analog buttons are turned off.
+Months after the initial North American release of the game, the European and Japanese versions featured many gameplay changes, with more than a dozen new attacks for characters, an improved and more challenging artificial intelligence, tweaked move properties for attacks, more unlockable content, much better sidestepping movements that allows players to dodge most attacks, and the controller's analog sticks can be used when the analog button setting is turned off.